Neural Methods for Amortized Inference

 \subsubsection{Choice of proposal distribution}

-Unlike the methods in Section~\ref{sec:neural_posterior_inference}, we can use any arbitrary proposal distribution $\tilde{p}(\thetab)$ that is supported over the parameter space (or a subset thereof) to obtain samples for Equation~\ref{eq:synthetic2} or \ref{eq:like2}.
-While the choice of proposal distribution $\tilde{p}(\thetab)$ does not matter in theory when solving Equation~\ref{eq:synthetic} or \ref{eq:like1} for parameter values $\thetab$ in its support, it is an important consideration in practice when solving Equation~\ref{eq:synthetic2} or \ref{eq:like2} because $\tilde{p}(\thetab)$ determines the area of the parameter space where the parameters $\{\thetab^{(i)}\}$ will be most densely sampled, and thus, where the likelihood approximation will be most accurate.
-In particular, if $\tilde{p}(\thetab)$ is not fully supported over the parameter space, the accuracy of the neural likelihood approximation beyond the support of $\tilde{p}(\thetab)$ will rely on the extrapolation ability of neural networks, which is known to be poor.
-Therefore, the proposal distribution should be sufficiently vague to cover the plausible values of $\thetab$, even though, if used in a Bayesian context, it does not need to be the same as the prior distribution $p(\thetab)$. \citet{Papamakarios_2019} develop a sequential training scheme aimed at improving simulation efficiency (and thus likelihood approximation accuracy) for specific data $\Zvec$; since our review focuses on amortised inference, we defer discussion on sequential training methods to Section~\ref{sec:sequential} of the Supplementary Material.
+In theory we can use any proposal distribution $\tilde{p}(\thetab)$ that is supported over the parameter space to obtain samples for Equation~\ref{eq:synthetic2} or \ref{eq:like2}.
+However, in practice, the chosen proposal distribution is an important consideration because $\tilde{p}(\thetab)$ determines the region of the parameter space where the parameters $\{\thetab^{(i)}\}$ will be most densely sampled, and thus, where the likelihood approximation will be most accurate.
+Therefore, the proposal distribution should be sufficiently vague to cover the plausible values of $\thetab$, even though, if used in a Bayesian context, it need not be the prior distribution $p(\thetab)$. \citet{Papamakarios_2019} develop a sequential training scheme aimed at improving simulation efficiency (and thus likelihood approximation accuracy) for specific data $\Zvec$.